Ghini/ghini.desktop/doc/searching.rst

 Search Strategies
 =================

-Three are three types of search strategies available in Ghini.
+Three are four types of search strategies available in Ghini.
 Considering the search stragety types available in Ghini, sorted in increasing
-complexity: you can search by value, expression or query.
+complexity: you can search by value, binomial name, expression or query.

 Searching by query, the most complex and powerful, is assisted by the Query Builder, described below.

-All searches are case insensitive so searching for Maxillaria and maxillaria will return the same results.
+All searches —with the notable exception of the binomial name search— are case insensitive.
+Searching for Maxillaria and maxillaria will return the same results.

 Search by Value